The New Abnormal: Promotion

 To compensate for the cancellation of their performance at the Governors Ball Music Festival on June 2, 2019, the band played a special New Year's Eve show at Barclays Center in Brooklyn with Mac DeMarco, Kirin J Callinan and Hinds.
-During the show, Casablancas announced the release of a new album, stating, "Yeah, we've got a new album coming out soon ...
+During the show, Casablancas announced the release of a new album, stating, "We've got a new album coming out soon ...
 The 2010s, whatever the fuck they're called, we took 'em off.
 And now we've been unfrozen and we're back."
 The band also premiered another new song entitled "Ode to the Mets".
 Other notable performances included a rally for Bernie Sanders in Durham, New Hampshire on February 10, 2020, alongside Alexandria Ocasio-Cortez, Sunflower Bean, Cynthia Nixon, and Cornel West.
 There, Casablancas confirmed that the new album, titled The New Abnormal, would be released on April 10, while the band debuted one new song, "Bad Decisions", and screened a music video for another, "At the Door".

 To further promote the record, the band released a series of self-produced videos titled and stylized as "5guys talking about things they know nothing about."
 The band explained that "...we wanted to see if we could connect with folks, and turned what was supposed to be a pirate radio thing for our album release (which we would make in-person) into a video chat instead..."
 The first episode premiered on April 8, 2020, and in the following episode, released April 9, 2020, the band previewed the entire record.

 The Strokes performed "The Adults Are Talking" and "Bad Decisions" during the October 31, 2020, episode of Saturday Night Lives 46th season.
 "The Adults Are Talking" was released as a radio play single, impacting alternative radio stations, on November 3, 2020.